barend-erasmus/google-drive-vs-dropbox/README.md

 ## Authentication

 Google Drive only allows OAuth 2.0 authentication which does not allow one to use their API without a web interface.
-Dropbox has the option to use OAuth 2.0 as well as the option use an API key.
-The API key allows a developer to build applications and services on top of Dropbox.
+Dropbox has the option to use OAuth 2.0 as well as the option to use an API key.

+The Dropbox API Key will allow you to build applications and services on top of Dropbox where as Google Drive's OAuth2 only allows you to integrate your application into theirs.

 ## Conclusion